quantori/GherkinSyncTool/README.md

 - `@Status:Draft` a test case status will be changed to "Draft".
 - `@Automated` a test case will be marked as automated.
-- `@Component:Frontend` the "Component" field will bee set as "Frontend".
+- `@Component:Frontend` the "Component" field will be set as "Frontend".

 Example: